Solving Larger Maximum Clique Problems Using Parallel Quantum Annealing: Introduction

 Exact algorithms for solving NP-hard problems on real-life problems of practical importance have received continuous attention in the literature~\cite{dimacs1996, dimacs2000, Woeginger2008}.
 One can broadly distinguish between three flavors of such methods: exact exponential-time algorithms to decompose NP-hard problems, (polynomial-time) algorithms for special cases of NP instances, and hybrid algorithms relying on both decomposition and quantum annealing.

 The idea of an exact decomposition for NP-hard problems, which also lays at the heart of the present contribution, dates back to at least \cite{Tarjan1985}.
 Similar techniques for other NP-hard problems such as graph coloring are known \cite{Rao2008}.
 For MC, the exact decomposition algorithm that serves as the basis of the present work has been proposed in \cite{Chapuis2017}.
 In \cite{Pelofske2019mc}, the authors consider several techniques to speed up the decomposition by pruning subproblems that cannot contribute to the optimal solution, for instance by computing bounds on clique sizes in subproblems.
+Although bounding and pruning subproblems can considerably speed up the computations and allow one to solve problems of practical importance exactly, there is no guarantee that exact decomposition techniques terminate in reasonable time, and they do not asymptotically lower the exponential runtime complexity.

 For the Maximum Independent Set problem, the complimentary problem of MC, a variety of exact algorithms are available \cite{Robson1986, Robson2001, Fomin2006, Xiao2013}.
 Additionally, special cases can be solved in polynomial-time \cite{Minty1980, Grotschel1988, Dabrowski2011}.
 Some known algorithms for such special cases rely on graph decomposition \cite{Giakoumakis1997, Courcelle2000}.
+Similarly to before, the aforementioned exact techniques still have an exponential runtime complexity, and the special cases that can be solved in polynomial time are rather specific, meaning they usually do not apply to problems of practical importance.

 The algorithm of \cite{Pelofske2019mc} has been generalized in \cite{Pelofske2019minvc} to decompose large Minimum Vertex Cover (MVC) problems, a related problem to MC, and turned into a framework for decomposing certain NP-hard graph problems that does not explicitly consider quantum annealing \cite{Pelofske2021decomposition}.
 Further exponential-time algorithms for MVC have been proposed \cite{Balasubramanian1998, StegeFellows1999, Chen2000, Chen2001}, including some aiming to reduce the size of an MVC instance \cite{Niedermeier20070UB, Chen2010}, and some considering the weighted MVC problem \cite{NiedermeierRossmanith2003, Xu2016}.